fjp/fjp.github.io/collections/_ros/2020-08-23-rqt-turtle.md

 Using roscpp makes it harder to get the required information.
 {: .notice }

-The following list the three approaches to get information from the ROS master:
+The following list shows three approaches to get information from the ROS master:

 - [rosapi](http://wiki.ros.org/rosapi) not covered here because it would require adding it as another dependency (reference [answer](https://answers.ros.org/question/152481/get-service-type-from-c/), [example](https://answers.ros.org/question/108176/how-to-list-all-topicsservices-that-are-known-by-the-server-with-roscpp/)).
 - [XML-RPC](https://en.wikipedia.org/wiki/XML-RPC) calls using [ROS Master API](http://wiki.ros.org/ROS/Master_API) This would be the way to go if the plugin was written in Python.
 The ROS Master API seems to be incomplete for C++ (reference [answer](https://answers.ros.org/question/151611/rosservice-list-and-info-from-c/)).